jackdb/jackdb-heroku-plugin/README.md

       jackdb:oracle [CONFIG_VAR]  #  Opens an Oracle database in JackDB
       jackdb:pg [CONFIG_VAR]      #  Opens a Postgres database in JackDB

 ## Examples

 Open up the default database in JackDB (the plugin searches for the first valid database URL):

     $ heroku jackdb

+Open up a database in JackDB with a config var containing "foobar" (the plugin searches for the first valid database URL):

+    $ heroku jackdb foobar

-Open up the default PostgreSQL database in JackDB:
+foobar up the default PostgreSQL database in JackDB:

     $ heroku jackdb:pg